 - Recovery Oriented System of Care (ROSC) – Anne Arundel County’s ROSC is a coordinated network of community based services and supports that is person centered and built on the strengths and resilience of individuals, families and communities to achieve abstinence and improved health, wellness and quality of life for those with or at risk of alcohol and drug problems.

-Here are programs that assist with access to food, insurance, clothing, and emergency housing (rent, mortgage and utility assistance).
+Programs that assist with access to food, insurance, clothing, and emergency housing (rent, mortgage and utility assistance).

 - 211 – 211 Maryland connects the public to health and human service resources 24 hours a day, 7 days a week in over 180 languages.